coverlet-coverage/coverlet/Documentation/Troubleshooting.md

 ```
  set COVERLET_ENABLETRACKERLOG=1
 ```
-When enabled tracking event will be collected in log file near to module location.
+When enabled, tracking event will be collected in log file near to module location.
 File name will be something like `moduleName.dll_tracker.txt`